 While set in the town of Ossining, New York, Don Draper’s house from the TV series “Mad Men” is located in Pasadena, California.
 It’s actually right around the corner from the house from the movie Father Of The Bride.

-David Lynch’s underappreciated masterpiece “Lost Highway” shot around Los Angeles, Death Valley and the Nevada desert.
+David Lynch’s underappreciated masterpiece “Lost Highway” shot around Southern California, Death Valley and the Nevada desert.